-We classify real estate in accordance with the criteria of the "Property, Plant and Equipment" topic of the FASB ASC (Topic 360) as follows: (i) real estate held for sale, which includes completed assets or land for sale in its present condition that meet all of Topic 360's "held for sale" criteria; (ii) real estate under development (current), which includes real estate that we are in the process of developing that is expected to be completed and disposed of within one year of the balance sheet date; (iii) real estate under development (non-current), which includes real estate that we are in the process of developing that is expected to be completed and disposed of more than one year from the balance sheet date; or (iv) real estate held for investment, which consists of land on which development activities have not yet commenced and completed assets or land held for disposition that do not meet the "held for sale" criteria.
-Any asset reclassified from real estate held for sale to real estate held for investment is recorded individually at the lower of its fair value at the date of the reclassification or its carrying amount before it was classified as "held for investment."
+We classify real estate in accordance with the criteria of the "Property, Plant and Equipment" topic of the FASB ASC (Topic 360) as follows: (i) real estate held for sale, which includes completed assets or land for sale in its present condition that meet all of Topic 360's "held for sale" criteria; (ii) real estate under development (current), which includes real estate that we are in the process of developing that is expected to be completed and disposed of within one year of the balance sheet date; (iii) real estate under development (non-current), which includes real estate that we are in the process of developing that is expected to be completed and disposed of within one year of the balance sheet date; (iii) real estate under development (non-current), which includes real estate that we are in the process of developing that is expected to be completed and disposed of more than one year from the balance sheet date; or (iv) real estate held for investment, which consists of land on which development activities have not yet commenced and completed assets or land held for disposition that do not meet the "held for sale" criteria.
+Any asset reclassified from real estate held for sale to real estate held for investment is recorded individually at the lower of its fair value at the date of the reclassification or its carrying amount before it was classified as "held for sale," adjusted (in the case of real estate held for investment) for any depreciation that would have been recognized had the asset been continuously classified as real estate held for investment.

 Real estate held for sale is recorded at the lower of cost or fair value less cost to sell.
 If an asset's fair value less cost to sell, based on discounted future cash flows, management estimates or market comparisons, is less than its carrying amount, an allowance is recorded against the asset.
 Real estate under development and real estate held for investment are carried at cost less depreciation and impairment, as applicable.
 Buildings and improvements included in real estate held for investment are depreciated using the straight-line method over estimated useful lives, generally up to 39 years.
-Tenant improvements included in real estate held for investment are depreciated over the shorter of their estimated useful lives or terms of the respective leases.
+Tenant improvements included in real estate held for investment are amortized using the straight-line method over the shorter of their estimated useful lives or terms of the respective leases.
 Land improvements included in real estate held for investment are depreciated over their estimated useful lives, up to 15 years.